covid-at-home/covid-at-home/level2.md

 ### Family, flatmates, etc.

 Household members of people who are known or suspected to be infected should treat themselves as potentially also infected and self-quarantine too, while keeping the maximum practicable distance from the patient for as long as the patient can take care of him- or herself.
+This means being in different rooms, sleeping in different beds, eating separately, using different dishes and towels, and when possible, using different bathrooms.

 Regularly clean all frequently touched surfaces with household bleach diluted with water: 10 ml / 2 tsp bleach with half a liter / 2 cups of water (carefully washing measurement tools before reuse).
 You can put that solution in a disused plant sprayer or cleaner spray bottle.
 You should give the spray a minute to work on surfaces before wiping it dry.

 Now at the latest is time to think about Personal Protection Equipment (PPE).
 If you can get masks and haven't been sick yet, it is probably a good idea to wear one.
 Disposable gloves, long-sleeve protective gowns, and eye protection may also be appropriate.
 The [shopping page](/shopping) on this website contains some ideas for personal protection items.